smbutterfield/ibmt17-18/_02-int-scales-keys/a3-tx-intervals.md

 Now that we have formalized our notation of the most basic level of music notation -- a single pitch -- we must find a method to measure the distance between two pitches.
 Any two-note combination is called a *dyad*, and the distance between the two pitches of a dyad is called an *interval*.

 Our goal when measuring intervals is intrinsically tied to the tonal system that we use, diatonic harmony.
 The simplest way to measure the distance between two intervals would be to measure the distance by the least common multiple of our octave -- in this case, a half-step (minor second).
 While easily understandable, this method does not relate to our concept of tonality.
 Instead, counting half-steps creates *interval-classes* in which intervals are considered equal regardless of the pitches.
 For example, the interval of `G` to `D-flat` has six half-steps which is identical to the interval from `C-sharp` to `G`.
-Both even use the same pitch-classes, however, any person familiar with diatonic harmony will immediately associate these two intervals with different key centers. (`G` to `D-flat` is strongly associated with the key of `A-flat`, whereas `C-sharp` to `G` likely implies D.) The context of these two intervals is critical in determining their function in tonal harmony, so we must use a system that differentiates between the two.
+Both even use the same pitch-classes, however, any person familiar with diatonic harmony will immediately associate these two intervals with different key centers. (`G` to `D-flat` is strongly associated with the key of A-flat major/minor, whereas `C-sharp` to `G` likely implies D major/minor.)
+The context of these two intervals is critical in determining their function in tonal harmony, so we must use a system that differentiates between the two.

 In a diatonic labeling system, every interval has a *size* and a *quality*.